rachelwhaley/rachelwhaley.github.io/content/docs/excel-week4.md

 For this week's tutorial, we'll combine all the knowledge we've gained so far to create a dashboard to meet client requirements.

-## Review from last week

 So far, we've covered formulas, including row-based formulas, summary formulas, XLOOKUP, cumulative formulas, pivot tables, and pivot charts.

-1. On the Campaign Participation sheet, add a column to bring in each show’s monthly downloads number, using XLOOKUP​
-2. Then, use a row-based formula to calculate the monthly revenue for each row in campaign_participation​
-    * Hint: Revenue = CPM*(downloads/1000)​
-3. Add a Cumulative Revenue column to the Campaign Participation sheet
+Cumulative Revenue column to the Campaign Participation sheet

 ### To download the data